mattress being weighed on a scale

 Is A Heavier Mattress A Better Choice?

 There is not a yes or no answer for this.
-A heavier mattress can be a better choice if it improves sleep quality.
-The amin thing to keep in mind is plush mattresses tend to be heavier.
+A heavier mattress can be a better choice if it improves sleep quality, and heavier mattresses with a sturdy construction may have a higher maximum weight limit.
+The main thing to keep in mind is plush mattresses tend to be heavier.

 Mattress Weight FAQs